gdiaz384/py3bt_tracker/dont_readme.txt

 9) >pyinstaller --onefile py3bt_tracker.py
 10) look for the output under c:\python34\scripts\dist\

+Ubuntu:
+apt-get install python3-pip python-dev build-essential pip3 install tornado pip3 install pyinstaller pyinstaller --version the pyinstaller devs are asses so make sure to sudo as a regular user or relog out of the root user to compile pyinstaller --onefile py3bt_tracker.py output is under /dist

 Post Compilation Usage:
 To run: double click on it
 Detailed Usage: see usage section in the readme.md or run py3bt_tracker.exe --help